 The children will make an omelet for an octopus as they recognize and name the uppercase letter O and the lowercase letter o.

 Make an O omelet

 - Place letter cards inside the plastic Easter eggs.

 - Write the uppercase letter O and the lowercase letter o on a whiteboard (pointing out that size is the only difference between the two), name the letters, and have the children write the letter O and o in the air with their fingers.

 - Show the children the octopus picture and tell them that Oliver Octopus wants to make an odd omelet with Os not eggs.
 Explain that odd means strange.

 - Demonstrate cracking open one of the plastic eggs, pointing out that instead of egg yolks, the eggs have letters inside them.

-- If the letter in the egg is an O or o, have the child drop the letter into the frying pan.
+- If the letter in the egg is an O, have the child drop it into the frying pan.